Is it Safe to Travel in Costa Rica?

 Crime to Lookout For

 By far, the most common crime in Costa Rica is theft and petty theft.
-Tourists are often targets for petty theft because they are seen as easy targets.
+Violent crime is not very common.
+Tourists are often targets for petty crime because they are seen as easy targets.
 Take the following safety measures to avoid being targeted:

 - Don’t carry valuables.
 Leave large amounts of cash, valuable jewelry and you passports in your hotel safe.